KushalVenkatesh/secure_code_review_checklist/README.md

 **TO BE UPDATED**

 ### Attack Surface Detector
-Burp or ZAP addons
+[Attack Surface Detector](https://owasp.org/www-project-attack-surface-detector/) reveiws source code and detects the endpoints of a web application, the parameters these endpoints accept, and the data type of those parameters.
+- [Burp](https://portswigger.net/bappstore/47027b96525d4353aea5844781894fb1) addon can be installed from inside app.
+- ZAP addon can be installed from inside app.

 ### SonarQube
-Can locally deploy as open source
+[SonarQube](https://www.sonarqube.org/) can locally deploy as open source

-## DAST
-DAST (Dynamic application security testing)